Why Teaching?

 Peer Mentors

-Peer mentors support and encourage undergraduate success in the major by serving as student advocates and facilitating various program-related events throughout the academic year.
+Peer mentors support undergraduate student success in the major by serving as student advocates and providing guidance on study strategies and navigating the program.
+Peer mentors also help facilitate various networking events throughout the academic year.

 What are my course options?

-Peer Assistants within the department are paid positions and offered for 0 s.h. only.
-Students in the major must apply for positions and receive permission to register.
+Peer Assistant courses within the department are paid positions, supervised by faculty or staff, and offered for 0 s.h. only.
+Courses are restricted to journalism and mass communication majors, and students must receive permission to register.

 Registering your teaching or leadership experience for 0 s.h. allows you to: